AdamTakvam/DrBash/README.md

   source $script
 done
 ```

-* lib : These scripts are intended to be sourced by other scripts in order to provide library-like functionality.
+* *.shd/: These are scripts born of necessity related to the area of system administration indicated by the directory name.
+After completing the installation steps described above, you can run them by just specifying the filename without the .sh extension (as they appear in `~/bin`).
+These should all be relatively complete and mature top-level scripts with their own help (-h) and everything.
+So approach them as any other software you install via packages.

+# Upcoming Features (no release date commitments)
+* Finish out the template script.
+* Get `explain_this.sh` working to generate README files dynamically for the subdirectories by pulling metadata from the scripts (like a doxygen sort of thing).
+* Create a new base library `lib/help.cs` which is anticipated to be necessary to implement `explain_this.sh` the way I want to.
+* Create and install actual manpages for this stuff.
+* Package as a `.deb` and perhaps trick someone into hosting it for me.
+* Continue development on the media management platform.
+I've gotten as far with it as I can with Bash and it's definitely usable in its current form.
+So, I started to develop the deduplication logic in Python.
+But I really don't have a compelling reason to learn Python, especially when I already know C# inside and out.
+So all future media platform development will be in C#.
+Sorry, not sorry.

 # Executable Scripts

-To get you oriented, here is a brief overview of the most significant scripts in this repo.
-Other scripts you may encounter should be used with caution as they may be extremely niche or simply old and poorly maintained.
-Nonetheless, they should all print a help page when invoked with a '-h'.
-So either start there or start by just cracking them open and peeking at what is inside, whichever suits you better.
+To get you oriented, here is a brief overview of the scripts in the root or the repo as well as the `*.shd/` subs generally.
+A detailed description of the `lib/` and `env/` subs can be found further down in this epic docxument.
+For informatiuon on the scripts in the `*.shd/` subs, refer to the README files in those respective subs.
+For a more detailed explanation of exactly what each script does, simply run it with the `-h` and all will be revealed.
+One near-term goal is to automate the generation of REEADME files for each of the `*.shd/` subdirectories. `lib/` and `env/` will be automated eventually, but that's a different task due to the nature of those files.

 Naming Convention:
-* The directories named with a ".shd" extension contain scripts that were written on the platform.
+* The directories named with a `.shd` extension contain scripts that were written on the platform.
 * The directories lacking the extension are part of the platform itself.

-Remember, after running 'mkbinlink' you don't need to include the ".sh" extension to run any of these scripts nor do you need to be in the directory where they reside.
+Remember, after running `install` or `mkbinlink` you don't need to include the ".sh" extension to run any of these scripts nor do you need to be in the directory where they reside.

-To learn about all of the options and syntactical details, run the desired script with the "-h" parameter.
+To learn about all of the options and syntactical details, run the desired script with the `-h` parameter.

-[work in progress]

-## [root]/
+## /
 * debug.sh : A simple script to easily run any script you name in the bash debugger.
+You need to run this one directly with some ./ love because - unlike the *.shd/ scripts - this one isn't in your $PATH. [stable]
 * explain-this.sh : A tool that dynamically interrogates the scripts in this collection and extracts summaries of their functionality, which it then collates and displays to the user as a README-style document.
-* mkbinlink.sh : The exception to the rule.
-This one is intended to be run directly, ".sh" exetension and all.
-It makes links in the ~/bin directory for all of the executable scripts in this collection.
+[WIP]
+* mkbinlink.sh : Part of the installation process, but also helpful if you develop new scripts.
+It creates a symlink in your ~/bin/ directory pointing to the script file you indicate.
+It also handles file permissions, making sure your script is executable, and generally just helps ensure that you don't mess it up because it's easier than you think!
+Unlike the scripts in the *.shd/ subs, you've got to run this one with a full path to it.
+It's highly recommended to change to the repo root and give it the old ./ treatment. [stable]
 * script.template.sh : An example script that for anyone wanting to write a script leveraging this platform to be able to simply copy and get right to work with all of the platform-specific stuff already taken care of.
+[WIP]
 * template.shd : This is a different approach to script templating.
 This one accomplishes much the same goal as script.template.sh, but in a different way.
 This template is intended to be sourced.
 It provides many common functions, but delegates the custom parts to the developer by way of prescribed functions that must be implemented.
 It is currently experimental.

-## env/
-< See "The Environment Commands" section for more details. >
+[WIP]

 ## grav.shd
 A collection of commands to help automate the provisioning and use of Grav CMS.
 WordPress is a scam and it sucks.

-## lib/
-< See "The Base Class Libraries" section for more detauils. >

 ## media.shd/
 A suite of utilities for managing a large library of media files.
+What constitutes a "large" library?
+My test library stands at over 6,000 titles, so at least that many!
 Status:
-* Injest: Complete / Stable
+* Ingest: Complete / Stable
 * Deduping: Experimental
 * Indexing: In Development
 * Search: Primitive / Stable